MustafaBerkPolat/asthma-2019/readme.md

 Information from several government agencies and non-profit organizations have been used during this project:
  - [American Community Survey (ACS)](https://www.census.gov/programs-surveys/acs.html)'s 5 year estimate private and public health insurance coverage and estimate population by age, gender and dependency per county
 (codes ACSST5Y2019.S2703, ACSST5Y2019.S2704 and ACSST5Y2019.S0101)
- - [Environmental Protection Agency (EPA)](https://www.epa.gov/)'s national-scale air toxic assesments (051646 on the [EPH](https://ephtracking.cdc.gov/) system)
+ - [Environmental Protection Agency (EPA)](https://www.epa.gov/)'s national-scale air toxic assesments (051646 on the [EPH](https://ephtracking.cdc.gov/DataExplorer/?c=11&i=81&m=-1) system)
  - [Centers for Disease Control and Prevention (CDC)](https://www.cdc.gov/index.html)'s age-adjusted ER visits and hospitalizations for asthma per 10,000 population (051823 and 053054 respectively on the EPH system)
- - [HRSA Data Warehouse](data.HRSA.gov)'s active medical doctor and respiratory therapist estimations per state, from AMA Physician Professional Data 2019
+ - [HRSA Data Warehouse](https://data.hrsa.gov/topics/health-workforce/nchwa/ahrf)'s active medical doctor and respiratory therapist estimations per state, from AMA Physician Professional Data 2019
  - [County Health Rankings & Roadmaps](https://www.countyhealthrankings.org/reports/2019-county-health-rankings-key-findings-report)' 2019 County Health Rankings dataset's 'Ranked Measure Data' and 'Additional Measure Data' tabs
  - [Agency for Toxic Substances and Disease Registry (ATSDR)](https://www.atsdr.cdc.gov/place-health/index.html)'s CDC Social Vulnerability Index for 2018
  - [United States Census Bureau](https://www.census.gov/geographies/reference-files/time-series/geo/gazetteer-files.html)'s census tracts for latitude and longitude information
 Additional datasets were cleaned in the initial steps but left out during the analysis.

 ## Findings Summary

- -

  - While diesel particulate matter concentration has a non-negligible correlation with asthma-related hospitalization (r≈0.40) and ER visits (r≈0.32), it is not even among the top 20 predictors for either according to a LASSO model.
 Considering the documented impact air pollution has on respiratory health, this implies that other factors like demographics act as a comprehensive proxy for the cumulative environmental burden in the multivariate model, given that '% African American' and '% Hispanic' are among top predictors for both ER visits and hospitalizations
  - A lack of vehicle availability (r≈0.31) is the 4th strongest predictor for ER visits but not one of the top 20 predictors for hospitalization, signifying that the impact of a lack of car is not explainable by its association with poverty alone, and that a lack of transportation is a driver of ER usage independent of financial situation.